Home for Holidays Home Tour

-You would probably be surprised to know that this tree was only a $100 tree from JOYDECOR!
-Which just goes to show, it’s not always about how much you spend on a tree but how you decorate it.
+You would probably be surprised to know that this tree was only a $140 tree on Amazon!
+Which just goes to show, it’s not always about how much you spend on a tree but all in how you decorate it.
 I will be sharing a complete tutorial on this room and tree DIY this week, so stay tuned my friends for all my tips on how I created this layered botanical look!As we head up to the bedrooms for the season I thought I would share the staircase garland which I just kept simple this year with magnolia leaves, lights, berries and pinecones.
 I released our Winter Wonderland Master Bedroom earlier this week in a Christmas Tree Blog Hop, which has been designed in a traditional red and green cozy quilt set.
 I added some snowy wreaths to our shiplap barn door style window shutters for a little added decor over the bed.
 Our tree, which its theme Is Walking in a Winter Wonderland, is a flocked snow white tree with all white ornaments, snow picks, and snowflake ornaments.
 I added a touch of red caviar garland, for a nod to holly berries but I really wanted to keep the whole thing white.
 I feel like the red almost looks like red sprinkles, on a sugar cookie or maybe I am just hungry, lol!Moving on to one of our guest rooms, we decorated this room in the theme of the Grinch, with the song of Dah-Who Doris in mind.
 We wanted it to be bright, colorful, and of course fun.
 We used the white tree, which doubled as Frosty the Snowman last year on our front porch.
 This year it proudly stands as Mt.
 Crumpet, as the Grinch comes sledding back down with all the Who’s toys and decorations for the big Whobilation.Our second guest room is always a little bit more of an adult theme and since it has the wood paneling usually more to the countryside.
 When I think of a country Christmas song, I always think of Dolly Parton; which is one of our favorite country singers.
 Hard Candy Christmas, is probably one of my favorite holiday songs by her, I know it is actually a sad holiday song, but it is kind of fitting for this year.
 It was also perfect for my mannequin tree, so I dressed her up just like Dolly.
 A big flowing skirt filled with candy and candy ribbon.
 We covered her with actual hard candies, like candy canes, and wrapped candies as the ornaments.
 Even the garland on the new faux fireplace mantle is filled with hard candies galore, so while it maybe a hard candy Christmas, we got plenty of it.
 We even put a cute vintage candy jar out on the bed tray filled with an assortment of hard candies, which I think are really fun this time of year.
 The ribbon candy and filled hard candies always remind me of my mom and grandma, as they both loved them.
 Even the butterscotches were one of grandpas favorites too.

 Okay so I was so excited that I was able to decorate a new little space this year, so I call this my First Noel christmas Tree.
 This is our newest area that we have semi-finished in our basement.
 So of course it gets a Christmas tree, lol.
 While the area is still a work in progress, I still wanted to share it for the holidays and enjoy that new fireplace.
 I added a sweet little Vintage postcard mantle, with these postcards we found while antiquing that dated back to 1909 and ironically addressed to an area that my family was originally from, so I had to snatch them up, as I might actually know some of these people.
 Seriously you can not make this stuff up, it is just so weird.This final spot on the tour is our Rudolph the Red Nosed Reindeer Porch.
 Named as such because this is where we like watching the deer wander through our yard, and little baby Bambam, who is still growing and doing well after his adventure this summer.
 He has lost his spots now and his antlers are just starting to come in.
 We also added a few glowing deer friends in the backyard under our arbor for Bambam and his other friends to hang out with at night, and the lights seem to deter the coyotes this time of year.
 We keep a close eye on them with our game cameras and home security cameras, so we know where they all hang out.
 I hope you have enjoyed our Holiday Home Tour this year and it has provided you with inspiration for your home, or maybe you just want to live vicariously through mine.
 Either way we wish you the holiest jolliest holidays and brighter new year!